KutsikAlexander/PISES/README.md

 - [Stellar/nebula background](https://www.nasa.gov/image-galleries/).
 Became less visible (darker) due to the star's light intensity.
 - Main star is a simple circle/sphere which changes color based on chemical compounds and/or temperature.
 Star's texture is generated via [Perlin Noise](https://en.wikipedia.org/wiki/Perlin_noise) or shaders.
 - There are few planets around the star.
 Players can see planets' shadows.
+Use [Pixel Planet Generator](https://deep-fold.itch.io/pixel-planet-generator) for the sprites.

 # Audio
 ## Music